 In this lesson, you'll create a chart to illustrate statistical data.
 You'll explore chart components and learn how to add and edit specific chart elements.
 You'll discover how to change the look of your chart by using the options on the Chart Tools contextual tab and the chart formatting buttons.

 Making duplicate changes to dozens of PowerPoint slides is boring and time-consuming.
 This lesson focuses on making global changes to slides, handouts, and notes.
 You'll also make global changes to modify your presentation's background or theme colors.

 In this lesson, you'll work with hyperlinks and action buttons.
 Enliven your presentation as you create links from text or objects to other slides, presentations, documents, and web pages.
 You can add sounds and 3D effects if desired.
 Also introduced in Lesson 9 is the Zoom feature which sets up presenter-driven links between slides in a presentation.

 Lesson 10 explores slide transitions and the Transition tab options.
 You'll apply animation to text and slide objects and use the Animations tab to add animation to slide or layout masters.
-You'll also find out how to add sound effects, such as chime or coin, to slide transitions.
+You'll also find out how to add sound effects, such as a chime or coin sound, to slide transitions.